keboola/website/_product/product.md

   headline: "<span>Over 50 technologies</span> in just one contract"
   content: SQL, RStudio, Python, Spark, Snowflake, S3 and more within one contract,
     in a single environment, provided to you as a service.
 Any scenarios and configurations you can imagine are just one click away.
-Set up a separate project for each use case.
 Solve the use case at hand, but have the flexibility to use the results and pipes in other use cases and workflows.
   list:
   - descleft: "<strong>Procurement</strong>.
 You get access to all the tools Keboola has to offer the moment you purchase.
 No need for additional security or procurement